thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

       <br>• How can I find clarity for my career direction?
       <br>• What are my career interests and skills?
 	    <br>
-	   <a href="https://publicservicecareercoaching.as.me/general">Click here to register.</a>
+	   <a href="https://publicservicecareercoaching.as.me/general">Click here to register for a Career Coaching session!</a>
 	</td>
 <td>
      <img src="/images/coaching2.jpg">